Food Nutrition Facts

 Calculate your daily calorie needs here

-Nutrition Facts For 1 Cup of Parmesan Cheese (Grated)
+Nutrition Facts For 2 Tablespoon of Parmesan Cheese - Grated

 Parmesan cheese, also known as Parmigiano-Reggiano, is a hard, granular cheese originating from the Parma, Reggio Emilia, Modena, and Bologna regions of Italy.
 It's made from unpasteurized cow's milk and aged for a minimum of 12 months, with some varieties aging for much longer, even up to several years.
 This aging process contributes to its distinctive, complex flavor, characterized by nutty, savory, and slightly sweet notes.
 The texture of Parmesan is also unique, with a hard, granular consistency that crumbles easily, making it ideal for grating over pasta, salads, and other dishes.